cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 <!-- https://github.com/rails/rails/blob/6b93fff8af32ef5e91f4ec3cfffb081d0553faf0/actionmailbox/app/models/action_mailbox/inbound_email.rb#L40C19-L40C37 -->

-This process is also handled asynchronously with ActiveJob or other job service you have configured.
+This process is also handled asynchronously with Active Job or other job service you have configured.

 Let's say you have your Rails app deployed to somewhere like Heroku or Render.

 On Heroku, you probably have 2 dynos.
 One running your app, one running your background processes.
-If you have your ActiveStorage service set to `Disk`, that will store the inbound email on your app dyno.
+If you have your Active Storage service set to `Disk`, that will store the inbound email on your app dyno.

-When the worker dyno attempts to process the inbound email by downloading the original attachemnt, it will look on the dyno it's being executed on.
+When the worker dyno attempts to process the inbound email by downloading the original attachment, it will look on the dyno it's being executed on.

 However, the _actual_ inbound email is stored on a different dyno.

-This means the `InboundEmail` will never be able to be processed becaue the dyno running that code can't find the original attachment (it's on the other server)
+This means the `InboundEmail` will never be able to be processed because the dyno running that code can't find the original attachment (it's on the other server)